Bukola-Testimony/Microservices-DevOps-Project/README.md

 - git
 - kubectl

-All these are needed for this project.
+All these dependencies are needed for this project.
 </p>
 The first step is to initialize the terraform backend by using the following command: